-Many women have died from illegal cosmetic procedures performed by doctors who claim to be licensed, but in reality are just unlicensed everyday people who have a syringe and no conscious.
+Believe it or not, Brazilian Butt Lift surgery is more popular now more than ever.
+Even after a pandemic, the BBL procedure is getting done at an alarming rate–and it’s raising concerns for a lot of people.
+Many women have died from cosmetic procedures performed by doctors who claim to be licensed, but in reality, are just unlicensed everyday people who have a syringe and no consciousness.

 Butt injections can either be made from your own fat, which is taken from another part of your body, or they can be made of foreign substances, like silicone.
 Foreign substances may also include free silicone, hydrogels, oils and saline.

 Fat injections and silicone implants are offered throughout cosmetic surgery practices around the country.
 However, many fraudulent “doctors” are performing butt injections with something called free silicone — that means the silicone is in liquid form, rather than packaged like an implant.
 It is simply the liquid inside the implant.

 Foreign substances like silicone, paraffin, petroleum jelly, and other non-human substances which have been known to be used in black-market cosmetic procedures are not approved by the FDA for use in humans and therefore, are illegal.

 When liquid silicone is injected freely into the body, it is much more dangerous than when a person gets implants where the silicone gel is confined within a shell.
 However, many women, and even men, are attracted to these so-called “black market” procedures because they happen to be much cheaper than implants.